mkinit.static_mkinit module

 • modpath_or_name (PathLike | str) – path to or name of a package module.
 The path should reference the dirname not the __init__.py file.
 If specified by name, must be findable from the PYTHONPATH.

-• submodules (List[str] | None, default=None) – if specified, then only these specific submodules are used in package generation.
+• submodules (List[str] | None) – if specified, then only these specific submodules are used in package generation.
 Otherwise, all non underscore prefixed modules are used.
+This may be deprecated in the future in favor of using the user declaration variables.

 • options (dict | None) – formatting options; customizes how output is formatted.
 See formatting._ensure_options for defaults.